NiklasEi/www-nikl-me/projects/oicana.md

 *Dynamic PDF Generation based on Typst*

-Oicana is a Polyglot library that does PDF templating based on the open source Typst compiler.
-Define a template in Typst, collect data in any of the supported programming languages, then let Oicana combine the two creating a `PDF`, `png` or `svg` file.
+Oicana is a toolset for document templating based on the typesetter Typst.
+Define a template in Typst, collect data in any of the supported programming languages, then let Oicana combine the two creating a `PDF`, `PNG` or `SVG` file.

 ## Currently available Libraries